If you have knowledge to share and want to help solve problems for other people, these platforms provide a great non-technical solution.

 And a couple from Thinkific:

-Even with zero web design or coding experience, Teachable makes the entire process easy.
+Even with zero web design or coding experience, Teachable makes building your landing pages super simple.

-All you have to do is use the drag-and-drop builder to get all of your pages looking clean, crisp and beautiful.
+All you have to do is use the drag-and-drop builder to get all of your pages looking clean, crisp and gorgeous.

 Thinkific also has this capability, but only allows the drag-and-drop building when creating courses.
-It’s not available on the homepage or checkout pages, where the design still depends heavily on coding.
+So it’s not available on the homepage or checkout pages, where the design still depends heavily on coding.

 This makes it harder for the average user to achieve the congruent look they need throughout their course pages.